 Sometimes family members learn cancer is terminal before the person who is dying.
 They may think the person is too young, old or sick to be told the truth.
-Some cultures may also think it’s best that the person is not told.
+They may worry about the health or emotional impact if the person knows they are dying.

-Usually people who are dying know what is happening.
-Trying to keep it a secret from them may mean they feel alone just when they most need support.
+People who are dying usually have a sense of what is happening.
+Trying to keep it a secret may mean they feel alone when they most need support.
 Ask the person if they would want to know and follow their wishes.